-The Panasonic Lumix DMC-GX800 (called Panasonic GX850 in some regions) and the Panasonic Lumix DMC-LX15 (labelled Panasonic LX10 in some countries) are two digital cameras that were announced, respectively, in January 2017 and September 2016.
+The Panasonic Lumix DMC-GX800 (called Panasonic GX850 in some regions) and the Panasonic Lumix DMC-LX15 (labelled Panasonic LX10 in some countries) are two digital cameras that were revealed to the public, respectively, in January 2017 and September 2016.
 The GX800 is a mirrorless interchangeable lens camera, while the LX15 is a fixed lens compact.
-The cameras are based on a Four Thirds (GX800) and an one-inch sensor.
-The GX800 has a resolution of 15.8 megapixel, whereas the LX15 provides 20 MP.
+The cameras are based on a Four Thirds (GX800) and an one-inch (LX15) sensor.
+The GX800 has a resolution of 15.8 megapixels, whereas the LX15 provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic LX15 is notably smaller (9 percent) than the Panasonic GX800.
 In this context, it is worth noting that neither the GX800 nor the LX15 are weather-sealed.